zenml-io/mlstacks/README.md

-# awesome-mlops-stacks
+# MLOps Stack Recipes

-Concrete deployment and usage guides of popular MLOps stacks.
+A series of Terraform based recipes to provision popular MLOps stacks on the cloud.